Are Alzheimer’s Disease and Dementia the Same Thing?

 What are the most common signs?

-Signs of Alzheimer’s can be more difficult to identify in this time of COVID-19 because the virus has disrupted routine and increased stress, which can cause cognitive problems.
-However, a common early sign is a loss of memory for new information that begins to disrupt daily life.
-Others include new problems in speaking and writing, confusion with time or space, or withdrawing from work or social activities.
+Dr. Christodoulou: A common early sign of Alzheimer’s disease is a loss of memory for newly learned information that begins to disrupt daily life.
+Others include worsening with speaking and writing, confusion with time or space, or withdrawing from work or social activities.

 Is there a cure?

-No, but early detection and treatment can help.
-Medications may slow the progression of symptoms, providing patients and families with the opportunity to plan for the future.
+Dr. Palekar: Not yet, but early detection and treatment are critically important.
+New treatments are now available that slow the progression of symptoms.
+These treatments provide patients with the opportunity to maintain independent functioning longer.
 There are also programs that can support caregivers to help reduce their burden and stress.

 Any advice on prevention?

-COVID-19 has complicated this as well, but perhaps it is a good time to start a healthy habit like walking, an excellent aerobic exercise that may lower Alzheimer’s risk.
+Dr. Christodoulou: As soon as possible, start a healthy habit like walking, which is an excellent aerobic exercise that may lower Alzheimer’s risk.
 Exercise classes are also available online, as are educational resources to exercise your mind.
-Remaining socially active may also help, even if we must maintain physical distance.
-Other prevention tips include eating a heart healthy diet and reducing high blood pressure and high cholesterol.
+Remaining socially active may also help.
+Other prevention tips include eating a heart-healthy diet and reducing high blood pressure and high cholesterol.
+Of course you should always check with your healthcare provider.

 What’s the Stony Brook difference?